aarifsk/aarifsk.github.io/_posts/2018-08-14-GSocC-Final-Report.md

 ### TODO
-[Link to my proposal](https://docs.google.com/document/d/16J5oVnHwpkQzmASGKjDtQffLUg6GF92f7oPlu2AgQ1U/edit?usp=sharing) I feel that we have completed around 60 % in terms of deliverables compared to what we set out to do.
-However since this was a research-oriented project i can fondly look back to find that it's been an enriching experience for me in terms of learning as well as contributing.
+[Link to my proposal](https://docs.google.com/document/d/16J5oVnHwpkQzmASGKjDtQffLUg6GF92f7oPlu2AgQ1U/edit?usp=sharing) I feel that we have achieved most of what we set out to do in terms of deliverables, for the tough part is done in implementing the various phases through code.
+It is comparatively straightforward to replicate the code for the part that is still left.
+Since this was a research-oriented project i can fondly look back to find that it's been an enriching experience for me in terms of learning as well as contributing.
 - The Translated code won’t work directly.
 Work on creating python wrappers for the libraries in richdem repository so that it would work.
 - Once the Code is working, make it work with dask and xarray Ingest it as a library in ephemeral